Where is the Testbed for my Federated Learning Research?: Testbed Deployment

 We deployed \colext testbed in a dedicated server room at our institution premises.
 The testbed comprises of heterogeneous edge devices, including SBCs with integrated GPUs, such as the NVIDIA Jetsons, x86 SBCs, such as LattePandas, ARM-based SBCs, OrangePis, and Nvidia Jetsons, and Android devices, selected based on their AI task performance scores from the benchmark AI-Benchmark~\cite{aibenchmark_ranking}, so to cover low-, middle-, and high-end phones.
 In total, 48 devices, of which 28 are SBCs of 6 model types, and 20 Android smartphones of 8 models (5 vendors), are included in the testbed.
 More details, including the quantity of each device type, are present in \autoref{tab:dev_spec}, while a picture of the testbed can be seen in \autoref{fig:testbed_picture}.
 Furthermore, a server-grade machine equipped with an Intel(R) Xeon(R) Gold 6442Y CPU (48 cores @ 2.6GHz), 256GB of RAM, and an NVIDIA RTX A6000 GPU acts as the \colext server.
 Finally, the testbed also includes a Monsoon High Voltage Power Monitor (PM), which acts as a power source, while simultaneously monitoring the amount of power supplied to the device.
 PM measures current and voltage at a sampling rate of 300 kHz.
 PM can power SBCs directly through appropriate pins.
 For Android devices, the battery must be removed and the PM's wires need to be connected to the battery pins.
 The Samsung Galaxy XCover series, with its removable batteries, offers the most straightforward implementation of the above, depicted in \autoref{fig:monsoon_picture}.

-The testbed operates over its dedicated network. \colext devices are connected through a switch and a WiFi access point (AP) -- the 28 SBCs, the FL server, and the WiFi AP are connected to a switch using Ethernet cables, while the 20 smartphones connect to AP via WiFi.
+The testbed operates over its dedicated network. \colext devices are connected through a switch and a WiFi access point (AP) -- the 28 SBCs, the FL server, and the WiFi AP are connected to a switch using Ethernet cables, while the 20 smartphones connect to the AP via WiFi.
 The FL server runs a DHCP service, configured with statically assigned IPs, and is the gateway to the Internet.

 The testbed devices are pre-configured with the appropriate operating system and software environment.
 For SBCs, we opt for Ansible playbooks to automate the configuration of the devices, including the configuration of the NTP server and the installation and configuration of microk8s, which also adds the node to the Kubernetes node pool.
 For Android, some device configuration is possible through ADB, including the NTP server setup, but other configurations, like the connection to ADB, require manual intervention.
 Due to hardware differences, the OS and the environment vary across SBCs.
 The OS also varies for Android devices, depending on the vendor.
-The OS environment for every device type is described in \autoref{tab:device_OS}.
+The OS environment for every device type is described in \autoref{tab:dev_spec}.
+The testbed devices are pre-configured with the appropriate operating system and software environment.
+For SBCs, we opt for Ansible playbooks to automate the configuration of the devices, including the configuration of the NTP server and the installation and configuration of microk8s, which also adds the node to the Kubernetes node pool.
+For Android, some device configuration is possible through ADB, including the NTP server setup, but other configurations, like the connection to ADB, require manual intervention.
+Due to hardware differences, the OS and the environment vary across SBCs.
+The OS also varies for Android devices, depending on the vendor.
+The OS environment for every device type is described in \autoref{tab:dev_spec}.